Skip to main content

 2. jobtemplates.yaml contains a definition of available job templates which contain the process steps and refer to the workers defined above.

-As an example the default configuration looks like this and defines a single job named fusionCollectionExport:
+As an example the default configuration looks like this and defines a job named fusionCollectionExport, and another job named afp-to-pdf for converting AFP documents to PDF:

 jadice-flow.jobs: